 Your second step will be to understand that healthy boundaries derive from love, not fear.

 For example, you will often see so-called “nice” persons who always appear to sacrifice themselves for others.
 They give the impression that capitulating to others promotes peace and that boundaries are selfish—but many of these persons are motivated by an unconscious need to keep the “peace” because of a fear of getting hurt.
-Such persons usually come from dysfunctional families, and they themselves may have played the unconscious “family role” of peacekeeper.
-The real motive for their behavior, though, is fear, not love.
+Such persons usually come from dysfunctional families, and they themselves may have played the unconscious “family role” of peace-keeper.
+They’re angry at their parents, they feel guilty for being angry, and they fear any conflict that might reveal the truth about their anger.
+The real motive for their “nice” behavior, then, is fear, not real love.

 On the other hand, you can also find persons who, knowing full well that they are being hurt, will sometimes set aside their boundaries as an act of charity for others.
 For example, if people push past you to get on a bus, you might decide to say nothing, knowing that people who would push past you to get on a bus will also react with hostility if you say anything to them about their rude behavior.
 In this case you can set aside your boundaries and tolerate their rude behavior with forbearance, praying that they might someday learn to act with charity to others.
 Yet these same persons who can willingly set aside their boundaries can just as well defend them.
 For example, if someone at work uses foul language, you can say that you do not like to hear such talk; if the talk persists, you can get up and walk away.